 Key insights

-The price journey tells the real story.
-The sold-to-original-list ratio is more revealing than sold-to-final-list: when a home is overpriced at launch it accumulates days on market, the seller reduces, and the buyer negotiates from the reduced figure.
+The sold-to-original-list ratio is revealing: when a home is overpriced at launch it accumulates days on market, the seller reduces, and the buyer negotiates from the reduced figure.
 In the charts above, the gray ring is the starting point and the filled dot is where things landed.
 A quick sale at or near asking almost always traces back to pricing right from the beginning.